bokeh/bokeh/docs/bokeh/source/docs/user_guide/server/deploy.rst

 The module passes the function to the Tornado ``RequestHandler`` that can inspect cookies or request headers to determine the authenticated user.
 If there is no authenticated user, these functions should return ``None``.
+Synchronous ``get_user`` functions run in a worker thread so that slow authentication does not block unrelated requests.
+Asynchronous ``get_user_async`` functions run on the event loop and are awaited.

 Additionally, the module must specify where to redirect unauthenticated users by including either: